stefan-b-jakobsson/x16-upgrade/README.md

 version numbers.

 The program by default selects all three components to be installed.
-You may press the Custom button to select which components to install.
+You may press the Custom button to change that.
 A custom install requires that you verify yourself that the components to be installed are compatible with the components that are not updated.